Elon in NYC Summer 2020 is canceled. Contact Victoria Lo at firstname.lastname@example.org for more information.

 If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.

 All summer students participating in the Elon in NYC summer program will be required to live at a residence hall in Manhattan with 24-hour security personnel.
 Students will be issued a swipe card to gain access to the building and their rooms.
 Each suite includes two bedrooms with twin beds, desk, chair, dresser, and wardrobe per student.
 There is a shared bath in each suite and a kitchen with stove, refrigerator, dining table and chairs.
 Suites have Ethernet connections so bring a cable!
 This facility has meeting rooms, exercise equipment, coin operated laundry and a recreation area in the basement.

 Students are responsible for their travel to and from New York City.
 A representative from Elon will be there upon arrival to assist with the check-in process.

 The primary source of local transportation within New York City is through the Metropolitan Transportation Authority (MTA) Subway and Bus System.
-A monthly unlimited ride subway pass will be provided to each student for June and July.
+An unlimited metro card is provided for all program participants.

 Students are not permitted to have cars in New York City.